 Some did before 1900, most didn’t!

-state and a recent one is Social Security.
-Currently, when one spouse dies the surviving spouse is entitled to either
+and a recent one is Social Security.
+Currently, when one spouse dies the surviving spouse is entitled to either their

-their own Social Security benefit or the deceased spouse’s Social Security benefit whichever is greater.
-If the
+own Social Security benefit or the deceased spouse’s Social Security benefit whichever is greater.
+If the surviving

-“Married, filling joint” return instead of two “Single” returns, it is required to be ‘legally married’ but there are
+filling joint” return instead of two “Single” returns, it is required to be ‘legally married’ but there are probably those

-are people who have fulfilled the Emotional Aspect of their marriage.
-They may or may not have had the benefit of
+people who have fulfilled the Emotional Aspect of their marriage.
+They may or may not have had the benefit of clergy

-clergy or the permission of the state but who is to say that they are not ‘married’?
-For all the important reasons,
+or the permission of the state but who is to say that they are not ‘married’?
+For all the important reasons, important to

-important to them, they are ‘married’.
+them, they are ‘married’.
 Religiously?
 Questionable.
 Legally?
 Questionable.
 Emotionally?
 No question!
+They consider

-They consider themselves ‘married’ and they are the only ones that really matter.
-Furthermore, they consider
+themselves ‘married’ and they are the only ones that really matter.
+Furthermore, they consider themselves as

-conditions that must be met before a couple may be considered ‘married’ by any particular
+that must be met before a couple may be considered ‘married’ by any particular religion.
+One

 There is usually some sort of ceremony involved.
 The actual ceremony varies among the